jithinolickal/stock-selector/README.md

 ### "No stocks selected today"
 - This is normal - not every day has suitable setups
 - Check if market conditions are choppy/bearish
+- Run `python tests/diagnose_filters.py` to see which filters are blocking stocks
+- Run `python tests/backtest_month.py` to check historical pass rates

 ## License